 Dr. Chinitz is an invited speaker at professional conferences and has authored chapters and journal articles related to psychological assessment of children with disabilities, social-emotional development in infancy and early childhood, young children with attachment disorders and developmental disabilities, young children in the foster care system, and trauma in infancy and early childhood.

-Natalie Brooks Wilson, Director of Mental Health Services, Safe Space, NYC, Inc., is one of the original team members of Safe Space’s Seen and Heard Program serving young children who have experienced or witnessed violence.
-She has served as a leader, trainer and program developer in the fields of Foster Care, Mental Health, Head Start, Early Head Start and Child Protective Family Support Services.
-One of her passions is to break down institutional silos to foster integration and open communication.
-Brooks Wilson is a social worker by training who has actively worked in the field for over 23 years.
-She is currently a PhD student at Adelphi University.
+Natalie Brooks Wilson, LCSW-R, PhD(c) is the Director of Mental Health Services at Sheltering Arms Children & Family Services.
+Serving as one of the original leaders of their Seen & Heard Program treating young children and their caregivers who have experienced or witnessed violence, she has served as a mentor, trainer and program developer in multiple settings within several human service organizations.
+Furthermore, she is passionate in her goal to break down institutional silos to foster integration and open communication while working to confront social injustices.
+Brooks Wilson is a clinical social worker by training who has actively worked in the field for over 20 years.
+She is currently a PhD candidate and adjunct professor at Adelphi University.

 Description: Public Health Administrator/Librarian

 - Former Trainer with the Early Intervention Learning Network, Just Kids, Inc.

 - Extensive governmental experience in programs for high risk infants and toddlers, and childrenwith developmental delays from birth to age 21 years.